luizbills/make-backup/README.md

 # make-backup
-Simple tool to copy folder and move to destination
+Simple tool to backup a directory to a destination and delete the oldest generated backup files.

 ## Requeriments